 This trail is very convenient from Whistler Village and you can easily start and finish your run from your hotel in the Village and continuously run on pedestrian only or Valley Trail paths.
-The map shows the 4.8k Valley Trail that runs around the Whistler Golf Course.
+The map above shows the 4.8k Valley Trail that runs around the Whistler Golf Course.
 The blue shows the Valley Trails that branch off the Valley Trail to and from the Golf Course.

 As you run around this beautiful golf course you will run through a magnificent grove of ancient cedars, see jaw dropping views of Rainbow Mountain, Whistler and Blackcomb as well as Wedge Mountain in the distance.
 Also, with the exception of the winter months you will likely spot a bear along the trail or on the golf course.
 They frequent the area from April to September, especially early morning and late in the day.

-Convenient and Free Parking Whistler Golf Course 4.8k
+Whistler Golf Course 4.8k - Convenient Parking